dtcenter/METplotpy/docs/Users_Guide/fv3_physics.rst

 ___________

-The sample data used to create an plot physics tendencies are available in the `s2s METplus data tar file
+The sample data used to create an plot physics tendencies are available in the `METplus data tar file
 <https://dtcenter.ucar.edu/dfiles/code/METplus/METplus_Data/v4.0/sample_data-s2s-4.0.tgz>`_  in the directory
 *model_applications/s2s/UserScript_obsPrecip_obsOnly_Hovmoeller*.